BioroboticsLab/bb_irflash/README.md

 The files in "board_V2" folder are all the project file in KiCAD format.
 If you have no interest in redesign, they are not interesting for you.

-The only interesting files for fabrication are in fabrication folder.
-If you want to assemble the board by yourself, the only interesting files the gerber files contained in "fabrication/gerber" the gerber files are the map of your circuits.
+For fabrication you only need the files in the fabrication folder.
-You manufacturer would ask for them.
-Another folder : "fabrication/gerber/drill_file" contain the coordinate of all the holes drilled into the board.
+The gerber files contained in "fabrication/gerber" are the map of your circuits - You manufacturer would ask for them (likely as a zip file, i.e. gerber.zip containing all folder contents).
+The subfolder : "fabrication/gerber/drill_file" contain the coordinate of all the holes drilled into the board.

-If you want to ask a third party for assembly, you will need the gerber files, the components position and components list.
-The component list is contain in BOM folder.
+If you want to ask a third party for assembly, you will need the gerber files, the components position files ("Bestückungsplan": assembly_map_top.pdf and assembly_map_bottom.pdf), the Pick&Place placement file (Pick&Place.txt), and the components list (Bill of Materials: BOM.xlsx).
+The
 The components position files are in component_position folder (Bottom and top layer).
-The BOM format can vary in function of your third party company.
-Please ask them.
+Note that the BOM format can vary in function of your third party company.

+The folder order_examples contains two examples for orders placed through Beta Layout with components ordered through Mouser.
+These are for reference.